GrimmReaper1O1/questionnaire_comercial/README.md

 Introduction:
+This site utilizes jQuery for its Javascript and PHP.
 Questionnaire is an e-learning site which is under development.
 A release will be made at some stage but this repository does not currently include a finished product.
 Questionnaire is meant to be but a framework to be completed by individuals who know the propper way to accomplish the development of a site in order to make it safe and fesible for others to work on.